 - Enter a route name.
-Use anything that'll help you keep track of the route.
+Use a name that helps you remember the route.

-If you select Single host, enter the route's host name or IP address.
-We recommend you use the host name.
-Also, enter the port number: 25, 587, or a number from 1024 to 65535.
+- If you select Single host, enter the route's host name (recommended) or IP address.
+Enter the port number: 25, 587, or a number from 1024 to 65535.
 Port 465 is not allowed or supported for single host.

 Perform MX lookup on host—Deliver to MX hosts associated with the specified domain name.

-Require mail to be transmitted over a secure transport (TLS) connection (Recommended)—Encrypt messages between sending mail servers and receiving mail servers using Secure Sockets Layer/Transport Layer Security (SSL/TLS).
+Require mail to be transmitted over a secure transport (TLS) connection (Recommended)—Encrypt messages between sending mail servers and receiving mail servers with Transport Layer Security (TLS).

 At the bottom, click Save.

-It can take up to an hour for changes to propagate through the system.
+It can take up to 24 hours for changes to propagate through the system.
 You can track changes in the Admin console audit log.